govindak-umd/beginner_tutorials/README.md

 Govind Ajith Kumar
 ## Overview

-This code is a demo of ROS Service.
+This code is a demo of ROS Bags and tf.

 A few of the major files in this package is :